alphagov/notifications-ruby-client/DOCUMENTATION.md

 #### reference (optional)

-A unique identifier.
+A unique identifier you can create if necessary.
 This reference identifies a single unique notification or a batch of notifications.
+For example:

 ```ruby
 reference: "your_reference_string"
 ```

-You can leave out this argument if you do not have a `reference`.
+You can leave out this argument if you do not have a reference.

 #### email_reply_to_id (optional)

 This is an email reply-to address specified by you to receive replies from your users.
 Your service cannot go live until you set up at least one of these email addresses.
-To set up:

 1. Sign into your GOV.UK Notify account.
 1. Go to __Settings__.
 1. If you need to change to another service, select __Switch service__ in the top right corner of the screen and select the correct one.
-1. Go to the Email section and select __Manage__ on the __Email reply to addresses__ row.
+1. Go to the __Email__ section and select __Manage__ on the __Email reply to addresses__ row.
 1. Select __Change__ to specify the email address to receive replies, and select __Save__.

+For example:

 ```ruby
 email_reply_to_id: '8e222534-7f05-4972-86e3-17c5d9f894e2'